dpxdoss/Simple_Kernel_Builder/README.md

 # 📱 Universal Kernel Builder

-An automated GitHub Action for compiling Android kernels with integrated KernelSU support.
+An GitHub Action for compiling Android kernels with integrated KernelSU support.
 Optimized for modern runners and multi-device compatibility.

 ---